 Michael is married to Julie and has a son, Jake, (class of 2018 ) and daughter, Jenna, (class of 2024) who both attend MPCS.
 He is a member of the finance and advancement committees at MPCS.
 He and his family worship at North Point Community Church.
 Michael enjoys to travel, fish offshore, scuba dive, sail, and weight-lift.

 Reverend Steve Wood is the Lead Pastor of Mount Pisgah United Methodist Church (MPUMC).
-Steve attended Asbury Theological Seminary in Wilmore, Kentucky, where he received the Master of Divinity degree.
-Upon graduation, Steve was appointed Pastor of Red Oak UMC in College Park and planted the New Covenant UMC in Douglasville.
-Prior to his appointment at MPUMC in 2007, Steve was appointed Senior Pastor of Sugar Hill UMC in Gwinnett County where he served for ten years.
+He grew up in Sandy Springs and received a BBA in Finance from the University of Georgia in 1980.
+Steve attended Asbury Theological Seminary in Wilmore, Kentucky, where he received a Master of Divinity degree.
+Upon graduation, he was appointed Pastor of Red Oak UMC in College Park and planted the New Covenant UMC in Douglasville.
+Prior to his appointment at MPUMC in 2007, he was appointed Senior Pastor of Sugar Hill UMC in Gwinnett County where he served for ten years.
 Steve currently serves on the boards of the General Council on Finance and Administration for the UMC, The Confessing Movement, and is past Chair of the Asbury Seminary Advisory Council.

-He was one of clergy delegates elected to the world gathering of the General Conference of the United Methodist Church representing the North Georgia Conference in 2008, 2012, 2016, and 2019.
-Steve and his wife of thirty-three years, LeAnne, have four children who have attend Mount Pisgah: Lauren (’08), Lacey (’11), Layne (’17) and Steven, Jr. (’20).
+Steve was elected three times as a clergy delegate to the world gathering of the General Conference of the United Methodist Church representing the North Georgia Conference in 2008, 2012, 2016, and 2019.
+Steve and his wife of thirty-five years, LeAnne, have four children who have attend Mount Pisgah: Lauren (’08), Lacey (’11), Layne (’17) and Steven, Jr. (’20).
+They also have two grandchildren.
 Steve has served on the MPCS Board since 2007.